AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/70-attacks.md

 \cNef{I have an offer for you.
 I'm planning on doing a doublespend.
 It'll destroy confidence in your system.
 If you pay me, then I won't do it.}

 \cMax{Uhh, okay...
 IDK if you're credible tho.
-Convince me of that and I'll consider your "offer".}
+Convince me of that and I'll consider your ``offer''.}

 \cNef{I have a bunch of sha256 ASICs.
 I know that one of the simplex-chains uses that, and it doesn't have that much hashing power behind it, so I'm going to attack it.
 Std stuff.}